chukwumaokere/munch/README.md

 actions/                # This is where you put your action files, and reference them in .bite with action="...php"

+models/                 # This is where you put your models.
+(In progress)

 config.php              # Config file for your delimiters and db info
 index.php               # Renderer
 styles.css              # Your CSS goes here